SQream/sqream_docs/operational_guides/optimization_best_practices.rst

 The hint signals to SQreamDB that the result of the condition will be very sparse, and that it should attempt to rechunk the results into fewer, fuller chunks.

 Use the high selectivity hint when you expect a predicate to filter out most values.
-For example, when the data is dispersed over lots of chunks (meaning that the data is :ref:`not well-clustered<data_clustering>`).
+For example, when the data is dispersed over lots of chunks (meaning that the data is :ref:`not well-clustered<cluster_by>`).

 For example,